 - Coco-Palm, Galleria Market: Authentic south Indian food.
 I like the appams and vegetable stew a lot.

 - Naivedhyam, Vipul Plaza, Sushant Lok –I: Good South Indian food.
 Anytime you want standard south Indian food, you can walk there for an authentic experience.
 Basic ambiance, standard Udupi restaurant format.

 - Bikanerwala, Sec: 29: The whole gambit for Indian fast food from Chats to Chhole Bhature to South Indian Snacks to Ice Creams along with carries with you Sweets and savories.
 I wish they could serve things without Paneer or cheese too.
 You get all the street food here but no matter what you do food can never be as tasty as the one on the street.
 The over sensitivity to hygiene takes away the essence of the food sometimes.
-Now what fun it is to make Gol gappas for yourself, they have to come customized into your plate by someone standing there and making it just for you.
+Now what fun it is to make Gol Gappas for yourself, they have to come customized to your plate by someone standing there and making it just for you.

 - Park Plaza, Sushant Lok – I: A decent Buffet, but the quality of food leaves much to be desired.